Joe Donnelly (rower)

 Joe Donnelly (born 1951) is an Australian former national representative rowing coxswain and a rowing coach and administrator.
 As a coxswain he steered two Australian eights to World Championships.
 As a coach he contributed to the growth and development of rowing in Vietnam as the country's National Rowing Coach.

 Club and state rowing

 Donnelley was educated at Riverview where he was introduced to rowing and coxing.
 His senior club rowing was from the Sydney University Boat Club.

-At the Australian Rowing Championships in 1970 he raced in a composite Sydney Uni & UNSW crew contesting the men's coxed pair title.
+At the Australian Rowing Championships in 1970 he raced in a composite Sydney Uni and UNSW crew contesting the men's coxed pair title.
 In 1972 he coxed the Sydney University eight which won the men's junior eight title and the Australian Championships.
 In 1974 he was in SUBC colours in a coxed pair and a coxed four which both placed second in their championship races.

 His state representative debut for New South Wales came in the 1973 senior men's eight which contested the King's Cup at the Interstate Regatta within the Australian Rowing Championships.
 In 1974 and 1975 he was in the stern of the New South Wales men's eights which won consecutive King's Cups.